Why Your Skincare Stops Working Each Season (And Exactly How to Fix It)

 Why winter skincare stops working

 It’s not the cold.
 It’s indoor heat.
-Dry, heated air pulls moisture out of your skin faster than products can replace it.
+Dry, heated air increases transepidermal water loss, which basically means your skin loses moisture faster than your products can replace it.
 That’s why winter routines suddenly feel useless.
-The fix is simple:

 Apply skincare to damp skin.

-Seal hydration or it won’t last.
+Seal hydration, or it won’t last.

 Petrolatum-based occlusives are the only occlusive products currently rated SkinSafe 100 that actually slow moisture loss in dry air, but if you prefer to avoid petroleum long term, you can still use non-petroleum barrier balms, just note they aren’t currently SkinSafe 100, even if they’re gentle.